-Listed aboard was—August Plewa 24, Francisca 31, Franz 2 & Angelica 6 mths.
-The family was sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
-The family moved to Waihola then south to Akatore where August built a sod cottage.
-Here he worked for Mr Wayne as a farm labourer.
-Family—John Patrick (1874), August Michael (1875-1935), Joseph (1878-1944), Julius Thomas (1881-1954) & Francis (1889).
-The 82’ Freeholders, lists August owning 2 acres to the value of £100 at Akatore.
-They moved to Milton where August, a labourer, was naturalised as a New Zealand citizen on 15 September 1887.
-During one of the big floods, August & Frances were marooned in their house in Albert Street upon the kitchen table until a rescue party arrived.
+Listed aboard was—August Plewa age 24, Francisca 31, Franz 2 and Angelica 6 months.
+The family was sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri.
+The family moved first to Waihola then south to Akatore where August built a sod cottage.
+Here he worked for Mr. Wayne as a farm labourer.
+The family were John Patrick (b.
+1874), August Michael (b.
+1875–d.
+1935), Joseph (b.
+1878–d.
+1944), Julius Thomas (b.
+1881–d.
+1954) and Francis (b.
+1889).
+According to the 1882’ Return of Freeholders, August owned two acres to the value of £100 at Akatore.
+They moved to Milton where August worked as a labourer and was naturalised as a New Zealand citizen on 15 September 1887.
+During one of the big floods, August and Frances were marooned in their house in Albert Street upon the kitchen table until a rescue party arrived.
 August died at Milton on 20 September 1913 aged 65.